-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;

 - 1.Introduce students to the simulation and modeling techniques. - 2.
 Provide a way for students with opportunities to develop basic simulation and modeling - 3.
-Introduce concepts of modeling layers of society's& industrialreal world problems. - 4.
+Introduce concepts of modeling layers of society's&industrialreal world problems. - 4.
 Build tools to view and control simulations and their results.